Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Simulation

 The stage cost and terminal cost matrices are chosen as

 where $P$ is obtained from the solution of the discrete-time algebraic Riccati equation \eqref{eq_Riccati_equation}.
-The corresponding LQR gain is The second-stage penalty coefficients are chosen as $h=10^3\times \mathbf{1}_{n_c}$ to ensure exact penalty properties.
+The corresponding LQR gain is K=[-0.6167\quad -1.2703].
+The second-stage penalty coefficients are chosen as $h=10^3\times \mathbf{1}_{n_c}$ to ensure exact penalty properties.
 The prediction horizon is set to $N=3$, and the terminal constraint tuning parameter is chosen as $l_c=2$.
+The state constraints are defined by